 Who I work with: I work with children and teens navigating anxiety, depression, behavior challenges, self-harm, suicidality, and the lasting effects of difficult early experiences.
 I also work with parents and caregivers who are trying their hardest but not sure how to reach their child.
 Many families arrive exhausted, having tried everything, and feeling like they’re failing.

-What we do together: As an authorized TBRI Educator and Practitioner, I bring one of the most research-backed frameworks for trauma-informed family work available.
+What we do together: As an authorized TBRI® Educator and Practitioner I bring one of the most research-backed frameworks for trauma-informed family work available.
+TBRI — Trust Based Relational Intervention teaches caregivers and clients how to recognize and respond to unmet trauma needs through safe connection, felt safety, and practical tools that build trust, regulation, and healthy attachment.
 I help children feel safe enough to heal and help parents understand what their child’s behavior is communicating so they can respond with confidence rather than react from overwhelm.
 For teens especially, I focus on building trust before anything else.
 We don’t even have to call it therapy at first.

 ADHD, Autism, and Neurodivergent Therapy in Athens, GA

-What we do together: I help clients feel seen and understood in a way many have never experienced before.
+What we do together: I help clients feel seen and understood.
 We get curious about how your brain actually works, what helps you feel regulated, and what environments and strategies actually fit your nervous system.
 I am ADHD and autism informed with specialized clinical training in both, and I bring that alongside a respect for neurodivergent ways of being.

 OCD, Phobias, and Eating Disorders in Athens, GA

 Who I work with: Most clients in this area are women dealing with OCD, OCD-related behaviors, phobias, or eating disorders that are rooted in high anxiety or trauma.
 I also work with clients dealing with religious OCD, known as scrupulosity, which is particularly common among faith-based clients.
-Many have tried other approaches that haven’t worked and arrive not sure if anything can help.
+Many have tried other approaches that haven’t worked, and are not sure if anything can help.

 What we do together: I use inference-based CBT and IFS specifically for OCD and eating disorders, alongside ERP for phobias.
 I pursued this training because of a personal experience in my own family, so I bring both clinical expertise and genuine understanding to this work.
 The outcomes I have seen with clients in this area have been really meaningful.